limine-bootloader/limine/PROTOCOL.md

 a kernel is assumed to be requesting and complying to if no base revision tag is provided by the kernel, for backwards compatibility.

-A base revision tag is a set of 3 64-bit values placed somewhere in the kernel binary on an 8-byte aligned boundary; the first 2 values are a magic number for the bootloader to be able to identify the tag, and the last value is the requested base revision number.
+A base revision tag is a set of 3 64-bit values placed somewhere in the loaded kernel image on an 8-byte aligned boundary; the first 2 values are a magic number for the bootloader to be able to identify the tag, and the last value is the requested base revision number.
 Lack of base revision tag implies revision 0.